wecodemore/wpstarter/docs/05-WP-Starter-Steps.md

 ### `EnvExampleStep`

-It is  a quite standard practices for application that support `.env` files to provide a `.env.example` file that provides a blueprint of the available configurations.
+It is a quite standard practice for applications that support `.env` files to provide a `.env.example` file as a blueprint of the available configurations.

 WP Starter ships with a template for such file that includes all the env var names that resemble WP configuration constants and what this step does is to copy that file in project root folder.

 The step outcome might actually change based on the `env-example` setting.
 By setting it to `false`, the step is entirely skipped.
 Moreover, the step is also skipped if an `.env` file is found, as it makes no sense providing an example for something that exists yet.

-When `env-example` setting is `true` WP Starter will copy the template in project root, and when the setting is `"ask"` WP Starter will ask before copying.
+When `env-example` setting is `true` WP Starter will copy the template in project root, and when the setting is `"ask"` WP Starter will ask user before copying.

-Finally, `env-example` setting can also be a path to copy the example from, or even URL from where to download it.
+Finally, `env-example` setting can also be a path to copy the example file from, or even URL from where to download it.
 This latest case it is not very recommended, because no security check is done on the downloaded file, so make sure at least to point a trusted server and use an HTTPS instead of plain HTTP.

 ## `DropinsStep`